techmania-team/techmania-docs/English/Modifiers.md

 **Auto assist tick**: plays assist ticks automatically at each note's correct time.

+In either case, the tick sound is considered an SFX in audio options.

 # Mode

 Selecting any option other than "Normal" will invalidate your score.